Princess and I: Plot

-Upon returning to the Philippines, Mikay faces again a lot of difficulties financially, along with her sister's hatred and her mother's indifference towards her.
+Upon returning to the Philippines, Mikay faces difficulties financially, along with her sister's hatred and her mother's indifference towards her.
 She then meets Gino, the wealthy and arrogant campus heartthrob after literally colliding with her.
 They meet again after another unfortunate event when Mikay's hotdog costume catches fire and starts burning.
 Gino saves her by carrying her into a water fountain.
 Knowing Mikay is in need of money, he offers her a deal to come to his grandfather's party with him and pretend to be his girlfriend, and he will pay her a huge amount in return.
 Hesitant at first, Mikay accepts the deal.

-Gino gets surprised upon seeing Mikay all made up, implying that he is starting to feel differently towards her but still, he and Mikay always ends up getting into an argument.
-He introduces Mikay to the family, but they disliked and mistreated her and she ends up leaving the party crying after a brief argument with Gino.
+Gino is surprised seeing Mikay all made up, implying that he is starting to feel differently towards her, but they always end up getting into an argument.
+He introduces Mikay to the family, but they disliked and mistreated her, and she ends up leaving the party crying after a brief argument with Gino.

-However, it doesn't just stop there.
+However, it does not stop there.
 The Mean Girls, including Bianca (Mikay's Sister) who admires Gino gets jealous upon seeing him with Mikay.
 They start to make her life miserable, and in an effort to help her, Gino tells them that Mikay is his girlfriend which angers Mikay as she thinks it will only make them hate her more.

 Things gets complicated as Gino's grandfather decides to take away Mikay's scholarship, making the two agree yet again on another deal which is to ignore each other, and act as if the other does not exist.
 This deal disheartens Gino.

 Later, Jao visits the Philippines with his royal butler Han (Ketchup Eusebio), to return the camera that a girl lost in Yangdon.
 There, he officially meets Mikay and Gino.
-And it is revealed that Gino was in fact, Jao's best friend back in Yangdon.
-Because of spending time with Jao as they are the only people Jao knows, Gino and Mikay reconciles and ends the deal they used to have.
-Eventually, both Jao and Gino fall in love with Mikay.
+It is revealed that Gino was in fact, Jao's best friend back in Yangdon.
+Gino and Mikay reconciles and ends the deal they used to have.
+Both Jao and Gino fall in love with Mikay.
 However, Mikay was rejected by both of the boys' families (Gino, by his father and grandfather, and Jao, by his mother, Ashi Behati.)